-Life Alive, a self-described “urban oasis” with multiple local locations, has crunchy credentials in spades.
-Potted plants, rattan light fixtures, and colorful tapestries decorate each place, where grain bowls and salads are named like Healer and Southwest Sol.
-You’ll have no reservations ordering something with a wacky title, though, once you’ve sampled the red miso-sesame sauce or lemon-garlic hummus that gives these dishes their powerful flavor punch.
-This counter-service mini-chain has healthy liquid sustenance, too: Expect a wide range of smoothies, juices, and teas.
+Life Alive, a self-described “urban oasis” with multiple local locations, certainly has crunchy credentials: Potted plants, rattan light fixtures, and colorful tapestries decorate each cafe, where grain bowls and salads are named like Healer and Southwest Sol.
+You’ll have no reservations ordering something with a wacky title, though, once you’ve sampled the red miso-sesame sauce or lemon-garlic hummus that gives these vegan dishes their powerful flavor punch.
+This counter-service local chain has healthy liquid sustenance, too: Each location has a juice bar with a wide range of smoothies, fresh juices, and teas.

 Where to Find the Best Vegetarian Dining in Boston

 Round Out Brunch with the Best Doughnuts in Boston

 For a city best known for “fruits” of the sea, Boston’s plant-based scene is growing strong.
 From strictly vegan restaurants to fine-dining favorites that impress with vegetarian-friendly fare, more eateries are offering meatless options every day.
 Whether you’ve let your carnivore card expire permanently or are just looking for a little more green in your life, here’s where to eat without meat in Boston.